$ ssh <username>@pi-flighttracker.local

 Another computer connected to your network.
 We’ll refer to this as your usual computer to distinguish it from the Raspberry Pi computer you are setting up as a flight tracker.

 This project will work on any Raspberry Pi Model 3 or newer.
-For this tutorial, we’ll be using a Raspberry Pi 3 Model A+, so we will need a micro USB power supply.
-Raspberry Pi 4 models will require a USB-C power supply.
+For this tutorial, we’ll use a Raspberry Pi 3 Model A+.

 Download a pre-prepared Raspberry Pi operating system image from flightradar24.com by clicking on the blue "Download Pi24" button: